dgorin1/mddtoolkit/README.md

 # Advanced settings (Only users with knowledge of the Differential Evolution
 # algorithm should adjust these settings)

-# Degassing-too-early punishment: Some optimization-misfit-statistic combinations
-# may incentivize the model to degas far too early, especially when there are many
-# heating steps at the end of the experiment without much gas.
-We leave this off by default,
-# but encourage the user to carefully examine the results of their optimzations.
 punish_degas_early: false

-# Number of Times to Repeat Optimization: Because of the stochastic nature of the differential
-# evolution algorithm, we run each optimization 10x by default and return the only
-# the results from the best optimization.
-Adjust this value if you'd like to increase
-# or decrease this number
 repeat_iterations: 10

-# Population Size: This is the number of vectors the differential evoltion algorithm attempts
-# to improve simultaneously.
-Convergence time decreases as population size decreases, but the
-# likelihood of getting stuck in a local minimum decreases.
-We have found through trial
-# and error that we produce the best results by repeating optimizations with a population
-# size of ~15 about 10 times instead of making this number higher.
 popsize: 15

-# Seed: Due to the stochastic nature of the algorithm, we set a seed so that you are returned
-# the same results each time you run it.
-If you'd like to see slightly different results,
-# you may want to alter this value.
-Values 0 -- 2^32 are accepted.
 seed: 0

-# Tolerance: This is the criteria the differential evolution algorithm uses
-# to determine when it has fully converged.
-We don't think this will be
-# necessary for the average user to adjust.
-Smaller values typically lead
-# to longer convergence times, while larger values lead to shorter times.
 tol: 0.00001

-# Maximum allowed iterations: This is the number of generations the
-# differential evoltion algorithm is allowed to generate before it is
-# forced to return its best-fitting individual.
-If your optimization
-# run is consistently hitting 100k iterations, you may want to
-# increase this value.
 max_iters: 100000
 ```
+### basic settings

 **domains_to_model:** Number of Domains to Model: User should specify this as a range.
 E.g. [1,8] means to fit a 1, 2, 3, and 4 domain model.
 [4] specifies that only a 4 domain model is fit.

+**lnd0aa_bounds:** This sets the range of values the optimizer can search for the lnd0aa value for each domain in units of ln(1/seconds).

+**geometry:** The geometry to be used by all diffusion domains.
+Currently-supported options are "plane sheet" and "spherical"

+**omit_value_indices:** Indicate the values you'd like to omit from the fitting exercise.
+We use standard python indexing--indexing begins at 0.
+E.g. if you'd like to omit the 26th heating step in your experiment, you should write "[25]".

+**misfit_stat_list:** List either "chisq", "percent_frac", or both in the manner shown below.
+These are both of the misfit statistics presented in Gorin et al., 2024.

+### Advanced Settings

+**punish_degas_early:** Some optimization-misfit-statistic combinations may incentivize the model to degas far too early, especially when there are many heating steps at the end of the experiment without much gas.
+We leave this off by default, but encourage the user to carefully examine the results of their optimzations.

+**repeat_iterations:** Number of Times to Repeat Optimization: Because of the stochastic nature of the differential evolution algorithm, we run each optimization 10x by default and return the only the results from the best optimization.
+Adjust this value if you'd like to increase or decrease this number.

+**popsize:** Population Size: This is the number of vectors the differential evoltion algorithm attempts to improve simultaneously.
+Convergence time decreases as population size decreases, but the likelihood of getting stuck in a local minimum decreases.
+We have found through trial and error that we produce the best results by repeating optimizations with a population size of ~15 about 10 times instead of making this number higher.

+**seed:** Due to the stochastic nature of the algorithm, we set a seed so that you are returned the same results each time you run it.
+If you'd like to see slightly different results, you may want to alter this value.
+Values 0 -- 2^32 are accepted.

+**tol:** This is the criteria the differential evolution algorithm uses to determine when it has fully converged.
+We don't think this will be necessary for the average user to adjust.
+Smaller values typically lead to longer convergence times, while larger values lead to shorter times.

+**max_iters:** This is the number of generations the differential evoltion algorithm is allowed to generate before it is forced to return its best-fitting individual.
+If your optimization run is consistently hitting 100k iterations, you may want to increase this value.